sghuang19/ee326-sp21/README.md

     """
     Calculate the hamming redundant bits and encode which with the original data into a data block.

-    :param data: The data bits in one block, the data type of the array must be bool or 1s and 0s.
+    :param data: The data bits in one block, the data mode of the array must be bool or 1s and 0s.
     :return The complete data block with data bits and hamming redundant bits encoded
     """
 ```